KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Activity Gauge**

-The Activity Gauge uses circular-shaped bars to compare multiple categories against the target.
+The *Activity Gauge* uses circular-shaped bars to compare multiple categories against the target.
+After pressing the *Add widget* button pick up the Activity Gauge chart from the gallery.

 .. figure:: media/image017.png

    Activity Gauge example

 **Bubble**

-**Dumble**
+The *Bubble* chart is useful in case of three series.
+The size of the bubble depends on the third dimension.
+After pressing the *Add widget* button pick up the Bubble chart from the gallery.

+**Dumbbell**

 **Funnel**